Creamy and rich egg yolk custard finished with a caramelized sugar topping. This is a stunning dessert.

 - Whisk the egg yolks using a wire whisk, then add the remaining ¼ cup plus 2 tablespoons sugar, and salt, and whisk until thoroughly blended.

 - Temper the Eggs: Very slowly, in a thin stream, use a ladle or measuring cup to pour about ½ cup of the hot crème mixture into the beaten eggs while quickly whisking the two together with a wire whisk.
 Add two more ladles of the cream mixture, one at a time, while continuing to whisk.
 Then gradually whisk in the remaining cream mixture.
 Remove and discard the vanilla bean pods.
 Tip: Whisking too much will cause the hot cream to create foam.
 Most of the foam can be removed by pouring the hot mixture through a fine mish sieve over a mixing bowl.

 - Bake: Bake 35 to 40 minutes or until crème’s are just set.
-Tip: The crème is done when the edges are set but the center jiggles slightly when the pan is lightly jarred or tapped with a spoon.
+Tip: The crème is done when the edges are set but the center jiggles slightly when the ramekins are lightly jarred or tapped with a spoon.

 - Remove the pan from the oven, being careful not to splash any hot water into the crèmes.
 Remove the ramekins from the hot-water and place on a wire cooling rack to cool.
-Tip: use a metal spatula to lift the ramekins out of the hot water.
+Tip: slide a metal spatula under the ramekins and carefully lift out of the hot water.

-- Let crèmes cool completely for 30 to 60 minutes.
+- Let crèmes cool to room temperature, 30 to 60 minutes.
 Cover with plastic wrap and refrigerate for at least 2 hours, or up to 3 days before serving.
 The crèmes will finish setting in the refrigerator.